mrme77/mrme77.github.io/README.md

-# Pasquale Salomone Personal Portfolio
+# Personal Portfolio

-This is a personal portfolio website for Pasquale Salomone, a Data Scientist passionate about solving real-world problems with technology, AI, and data science.
-The site is built with HTML and CSS and showcases professional experience, articles, projects, and social profiles.
+This is a personal portfolio website for a Data Scientist passionate about solving real-world problems with technology, AI, and data science.
+The site is built with HTML, CSS, and JavaScript, and showcases professional experience, articles, projects, and social profiles.

 ## Features